robmiller/jekyll-resize/README.md

     - [gist instructions](https://gist.github.com/MichaelCurrin/3af38fca4e2903cdedfb8402c18b2936).

 ### Install project dependencies

+Note that the install URL in step 2 points to this fork repo on GH and not to RubyGems.
+The original gem is available on RubyGems with `gem 'jekyll-resize'`, but it only supports Jekyll 3, hence the reason this fork exists.

 1. Recommended - add Jekyll 3 or 4 as a project gem:
     ```ruby